stratus-video/.github/pull_request_template.md

 - [ ] 3.
 Verify that unit tests were added to cover new/modified code

 - [ ] 4.
-Review for correctness, security, standards compliance, and style
+Review for correctness, security (e.g. OWASP, conformance with AMN security standards, etc.), coding standards compliance, and style

 - [ ] 5.
 Review for proper error handling and an acceptable level of operational logging